siemens/OOASP/asp_interactive_configuration/DOC.md

 #### Using accumulative values

-If we want to use this accumulative values in another rule there is one more detail to consider.
+If we want to use these accumulative values in another rule there is one more detail to consider.

 **Example**